 Swelling in the groin lymph nodes

-Recurring infections, lower body infections, and injury to the legs can also cause swollen lymph nodes in the groin.
+Lower body infections, and injury to the legs can also cause swollen lymph nodes in the groin.

-- a node that does not move freely
+- do not move freely

 - a node that is an inch or more in diameter

 However, they may also order medical tests to determine the cause of the swelling.
-These tests may include a routine blood test to look for signs of infection.
+These tests

 If the swelling continues for several weeks or a person has other warning signs, a doctor may recommend a lymph node biopsy.
-During this procedure, the doctor will numb the area, make a small cut, and remove a section of lymph node tissue to send to a laboratory for examination under a microscope.
+During this procedure, the doctor will numb the area, make a cut, and remove a section of lymph node tissue to send to a laboratory for examination under a microscope.

 Doctors may prescribe anti-inflammatory medication if a person has tissue swelling.

 If an underlying medical condition is responsible for the lymph nodes swelling, treating this condition should reduce the swelling.

 Some home remedies to treat the symptoms of swollen lymph nodes include: